nishanshaju22/datamorph/README.md

 ## Trade-offs & Notes

 **Shared process (web + worker):** In production, Waitress and Celery run in the same Railway service via a combined start command (`... & celery ...`).
 This simplifies deployment and enables the shared Railway Volume for file storage.
-The trade-off is that resource contention is possible under heavy load — a production-scale deployment would separate them into distinct services with dedicated resources and use S3/R2 for file storage.
+The trade-off is that resource contention is possible under heavy load, a production-scale deployment would separate them into distinct services with dedicated resources and use S3/R2 for file storage.

 **PySpark in local mode:** PySpark runs in `local[*]` mode, using all cores on a single machine.
-This is not a true distributed cluster — for horizontal scaling across multiple machines, a Spark cluster (e.g. Databricks, EMR) would be required.
+This is not a true distributed cluster for horizontal scaling across multiple machines, a Spark cluster (e.g. Databricks, EMR) would be required.
 For the scale described in the specification (millions of rows on a single machine), local mode with adequate memory is sufficient and avoids the operational complexity of a cluster.
+PySpark is resource heavy and so on a free account it was not possible to deploy it hence PySpark only runs whrn `USE_SPARK` in the env is set to `true`.
+Docker-compose with `USE_SPARK="true` on `.env` will run pyspark.

 **No WebSockets:** Progress updates are delivered via polling (`GET /api/jobs/:id/` every 2 seconds) rather than WebSockets.
-For this use case — where a job takes 2–30 seconds — polling is simple and effective.
+For this use case where a job takes 2–30 seconds polling is simple and effective.
 WebSockets would add complexity without a meaningful UX improvement.

 **Regex safety:** The LLM occasionally generates patterns with catastrophic backtracking potential.
 The validator catches the most common constructs, but it is not exhaustive.
 A production deployment should run regex matching in a separate subprocess with a timeout to fully isolate backtracking risks.

 **File persistence:** Uploaded files and Parquet results are stored on a Railway Volume.
 If the service is redeployed or the volume is detached, files are lost.
 A production deployment should use object storage (S3, Cloudflare R2) for durability.

 **Session identity scoping:** Each browser tab generates an independent client UUID (stored in `sessionStorage`).
 Multiple tabs open simultaneously will not share upload/job history.
 Closing a tab and reopening the app generates a new UUID, and previous uploads will not be visible.
-This is intentional — it mirrors session behaviour — but differs from a logged-in user experience where history persists across sessions.
+This was done intentionally, it mirrors session behaviour but differs from a logged-in user experience where history persists across sessions.